-6.1.
+- 6.1.
 Know and understand the Laws of Badminton and ITTO.
-Pay special attention to recent changes.
+Pay special attention to recent changes. - 6.2.

-- 6.2.
 Call promptly and with authority, but, if a mistake is made, admit it, apologise and correct it. - 6.3.
-Change your call if you have been quickly and convincingly advised by your Service Judge to that effect. - 6.4.
+Change your decision if you have been quickly and convincingly advised by your Service Judge of a mistake (e.g. incorrect administration of a challenge by a player, an unnoticed line call, scoring error). - 6.4.
 Call the Referee on court when a problem arises that you are not certain you can handle on your own. - 6.5.
 Listen to your Service Judge when he delivers an important message.
 Together you form one team. - 6.6.
 Make all announcements and calling of the score distinctly and loudly enough to be heard clearly by players and the spectators. - 6.7.
-If a doubt arises in your mind as to whether an infringement of the Laws has occurred or not, do not call a 'fault', and allow the game to proceed. - 6.8.
-Never ask the spectators nor be influenced by them or their remarks. - 6.9.
-Motivate the other Technical Officials (e.g. maintain eye contact with the Service Judge and discreetly acknowledge the decisions of Line Judges) and establish a working relationship with them. - 6.10.
-Wear the appropriate uniform, including following the Clothing Regulations for Umpires where a uniform has not been provided (GCR, Regulation 25). - 6.11.
+In announcements involving the names of doubles partners such as in Instructions 5.6.2, 5.6.3, 5.6.5, 5.16.1.1, 5.16.1.2, 5.17.5, 5.17.5.2, 5.17.9, call "and" between the names of the partners. - 6.8.
+If a doubt arises in your mind as to whether an infringement of the Laws has occurred or not, do not call a 'fault', and allow the game to proceed. - 6.9.
+Never ask the spectators nor be influenced by them or their remarks.

+- 6.10.
+Motivate the other Technical Officials (e.g. maintain eye contact with the Service Judge and discreetly acknowledge the decisions of Line Judges) and establish a working relationship with them. - 6.11.
+Wear the appropriate uniform, including following the Clothing Regulations for Umpires where a uniform has not been provided (GCR, Regulation 25). - 6.12.
 Adhere to the Technical Officials Code of Conduct (BWF Statutes, Section 2.2.5).